Understanding TimberLOK Screws vs. Hurricane Ties

 Find the Best Fasteners with FastenMaster

 With the TimberLOK system, you can get rid of time-consuming hurricane ties.
-Instead, your team can simply drill TimberLOK screws into place and reduce the time, money, and effort, all while meeting national codes.
+Instead, your team can simply drill TimberLOK screws into place and reduce the time, money, and effort, all while meeting code.

 Contact the experts at FastenMaster today or call 800−518−3569 for more information!